mrmicahcooper/buildybuild_app/README.markdown

 ###Install

-`#Clone the repository by pasting this into your terminal and go to it git clone git://github.com/mrmicahcooper/buildybuild.git`
+Clone the repository by pasting this into your terminal and go to it

-git clone git://github.com/mrmicahcooper/buildybuild.git
+`git clone git://github.com/mrmicahcooper/buildybuild.git`

-cd buildybuild`
+`cd buildybuild`

-`#Install bundler if you don't already have it and run bundle:
+Install bundler if you don't already have it and run bundle:

-gem install bundler
+`gem install bundler`

-bundle`
+ `bundle`

-`#run the following commands for setup:
+run the following commands for setup:

 rake db:setup